SixArm/usv/doc/criticisms/index.md

 Yes I tried that, and it worked well when the data was grid-oriented, like a spreadsheet with rows and columns, but didn't work well when the data was unit-oriented (such as a list of numbers), or group-oriented (such as a collection of spreadsheet sheets or database tables), or file-oriented (such as a collection of spreadsheet folios or database schemas).

+Broadly speaking, USV does not have a goal of naive split-based parsing.

 ## Nobody needs USV, and nobody should use it.